Skip to main content

 In the campaigns we analysed, the delivery pages were hosted on attacker-controlled domains: fake crypto platforms, gambling sites, bingo lures.
 But the kit does not care where it is hosted.
 It is a self-contained payload that can be injected anywhere a JavaScript tag can be placed.
 That means the realistic delivery vectors extend far beyond attacker-owned infrastructure.

 Ad networks.
 A single malicious creative served through a programmatic ad network reaches every publisher running that network's tag.
 The publisher's server never touches the payload.
 The publisher's WAF never sees it.
 The publisher's security team has no visibility into what the ad tag loaded in the user's browser.
 If Coruna had been distributed through a mid-tier ad network, it would have reached millions of Safari users across thousands of legitimate, reputable websites simultaneously.
 None of those publishers would have known.
+For example, imagine an ad network serving a malicious banner on a popular news site, and every visitor could have been exposed without the site's knowledge.

 The point is not that these specific vectors were used.
 The point is that nothing about the Coruna payload requires the attacker to own the delivery site.
 The payload is a JavaScript file.
 It goes wherever JavaScript goes.
 And JavaScript goes everywhere.